omar-florez/scratch_mlp/docs/index.md

 The topology of the network is simple:
 - Input X is a two dimensional vector
 - Weights W1 is a 2x3 matrix with randonmly initialized values
 - Hidden layer h1 consists of three neurons.
-Each neuron is then a weighted sum of observations, this inner product is highlighted in green: [x1, x2][w1, w2]
+Each neuron receives as input a weighted sum of observations, this inner product is highlighted in green: z1 = [x1, x2][w1, w2]
 - Weights W2 is a 3x2 matrix with randonmly initialized values and
 - Output layer h2 consists of two neurons since the XOR function returns either 0 (y1=[0,1]) or 1 (y2 = [1,0])